 Next cruise along the Mekong River on your way back to the city, stopping at two riverside villages along the way.
 Visit Ban Xang Khong to see the weaving of prized Lao textiles.
 Some villagers here also engage in mulberry paper production.
 The villagers of the next stop in Ban Xang Hai produce a well known rice whiskey.
 Try a bit of this potent drink before continuing back to Luang Prabang.

 Today drive three hours to the town of Sayaboury and the Elephant Conservation Center.
 Your guide at the center takes you on an introductory tour of the facilities to show you some of the ongoing projects taking place here.
 Meet the team of veterinarians and biologists, and of course, the elephants!
-Mahouts share some of their knowledge about how to interact with these giant animals, and then you may get the opportunity to ride one of the elephants bareback.
-Get a sense for this magnificent creature while you hold on getting used to the sway of their steps.
+Mahouts share some of their knowledge about how to interact with these giant animals.

 Next join the elephants' daily bath and learn more about each elephants' personality and character.
 Elephants are surprisingly good swimmers and love to be in the water.
 Later at sunset time, board a boat for a calm cruise on Nam Tien Lake.
 Enjoy drinks and snacks, go for a swim, or just take in the amazing secondary forest backdrop.